smogon/pokemon-showdown/mods/gennext/GEN-NEXT.md

 - Drill Peck's Base Power is now 100

-- Relic Song's secondary is now 40% -1 Atk -1 SpA (80% after Serene Grace)

 - Octazooka and Leaf Tornado are now 75 base power and 90% -accuracy

 - Muddy Water is now 85 base power and 100% accurate

 - Leech Life is now 60 base power

+- Smog is now 60 base power, 100% poison

 Minor learnset changes: